SOLAR WATER HEATER VARIANCE

 Offline Variance submittal information:

-Life Cycle Cost Comparison (LCCC) worksheet must be submitted with a variance request if selecting Option #1 (installation of a solar water heater is impracticable or cost prohibitive) or Option #3 (gas-tankless instantaneous water heater).
+A Life Cycle Cost Comparison (LCCC) worksheet must be submitted with a variance request if selecting Justification #1 (installation of a solar water heater is impracticable or cost prohibitive) or Justification #3 (gas-tankless instantaneous water heater).
 Instructions to complete the LCCC and an explanation of the LCCC can be found in the links below.
-Solar water heater variance requests and LCCC worksheets must be signed and stamped by a Hawaii licensed architect or mechanical engineer and sent using the submittal information listed above.
+Solar water heater variance requests and LCCC worksheets must be signed and stamped by a Hawaii-licensed architect or mechanical engineer and sent using the submittal information listed above.
 If submitting by email, please note “SWH Variance” in subject box.

-The Microsoft “Excel” spreadsheet used to calculate life cycle costs for solar and other methods of water heating contains formulae which cannot calculate unless you use the Excel software.
-The “Explanation of Life Cycle Cost Comparison” (PDF) provides information about the formulae and lists the calculations for people completing the spreadsheet form manually.
-If completing the form manually, all source data must be identified if deviating from the source data in the excel sheet.
+The Microsoft Excel spreadsheet used to calculate life cycle costs for solar and other methods of water heating contains formulae that cannot calculate unless you use the Excel software.
+Here is the link to the current LCCC:

 The chart below summarizes all the requests for a variance from the solar water heater mandate processed by the DBEDT Hawaii State Energy Office.
 It is updated regularly as requests are received and as variances are approved, denied, or not accepted.

 Anyone considering an application for a variance from the residential solar water heater law should be aware that all five of the following requirements must be met if a gas-tankless instantaneous (on-demand gas) water heater is the selected alternative:

 - Approved (certified) by Underwriters Laboratories, Inc. (UL) or other nationally recognized testing laboratory.